Canned-F0xy/HIDEOUT/README.md

 1. Download the latest `.apk` file from the Release tab and install it on your Android device.

-2. Launch the app and select your **WireGuard configuration file (`.conf`)** to register it on the initial screen.
+2. Launch the app and select your preferred VPN bypass method on the initial setup screen:
+   * **Mullvad VPN:** Enter your valid 16-digit paid account number for a quick connection.
+   * **WireGuard conf:** Register your own configuration file (`.conf`).
-*(If you are already using an external VPN like 1.1.1.1, you can bypass this step by tapping 'Skip / Do not set'.)*
+   *(If you are already using an external VPN like Proton VPN, you can bypass this step by tapping 'Skip Setup'.)*

-3. Tap the 'Enable Tunnel' button to establish the bypass connection and start using the app.
+3. Tap 'Connect' or 'Enable Tunnel' to establish the bypass connection and start using the app.
+You can easily **Enable VPN / Disable VPN** anytime via the top bar menu.

 4. **e621 Login:** For seamless usage, it is highly recommended to enter your e621 Username and API Key via the top-left menu -> `Account Login`.